 (X)HTML/CSS layout templates

-If the project includes HTML markup and CSS templates, LM will develop these using HTML5 and CSS3 for styling.
+If the project includes HTML markup and CSS templates, LM will develop these using HTML and CSS for styling.
 The landscape of web browsers and devices changes regularly and our approach is to look forward, not back.
 With that in mind we will test all our markup and CSS in current versions of all major desktop browsers to ensure that we make the most from them.
 Users of older or less capable browsers or devices will experience a design that is appropriate to the capabilities of their software.
 For people using Microsoft Internet Explorer 9, this means a universal, typographically focussed design but no layout.
 LM will also test that these templates perform well on mobile devices.

 LM is not responsible for writing or inputting any text copy unless specified in the original estimate or as varied by written agreement.
 LM will help though, and in addition to the estimate we will charge you at our hourly rate for copy writing or content input.